May 21–30, 2023

-This 8 day experience in London and surrounding areas will allow students to visit numerous British literary and historical sites and attend a live performance at the world-renowned Globe Theater.
-In addition, students will have the opportunity to visit Windsor.
+This eight-day experience in London will allow students to visit numerous British literary and historical sites and attend a live performance at the world-renowned Globe Theater.

 Students will be able to experience life in London while at the same time increasing their knowledge of British literature, culture, and history in general.
 Further, history students will be able to see and experience the contributions to history the British have made.